Bounding Membership Inference: Bounds on Positive and Negative Accuracy of Membership Inference

 Our setting is more general than the one introduced by \citet{yeom2018privacy} and, as we note later, a specific instance of it can be reduced to their setting.
 In particular, we formalize how an entity samples data into the training dataset, and proceed with our analysis from there.

-We base our formalization on the intuition that one can imagine the existence of some finite data superset containing all the data points that an entity could have in their training dataset.
+The intuition for our formalization is the existence of some finite data superset containing all the data points that an entity could have in their training dataset.
 Yet, any one of these datapoints only has some probability of being sampled into the training dataset.
 For example, this larger dataset could consist of all the users that gave an entity access to their data, and the probability comes from the entity randomly sampling the data to use in their training dataset.
 This randomness can be a black-box such that not even the entity knows what data was used to train.
 In essence, this is the setting \citet{jayaraman2020revisiting} considers, though in their case, the larger dataset is implicit and takes the form of an arbitrary distribution.
-We can then imagine that the adversary (or perhaps an arbitrator in an unlearning setup) knows the larger dataset and tries to infer whether a particular data point was used in the training dataset.
+We can then imagine that the adversary (or perhaps an arbitrator in an unlearning setup) knows the larger dataset and tries to infer whether a particular point was used in the training dataset.
 The particular general MI attack we analyze and bound is based on this setting.

 Specifically, let the individual training datasets $D$ be constructed by sampling from a finite countable set where all datapoints are unique and sampled independently, \ie from some larger set $\{\mathbf{x}_1,\cdots,\mathbf{x}_N\}$.
-That is if $D = \{\mathbf{x}_1,\mathbf{x}_2,\cdots,\mathbf{x}_n\}$ then the probability of sampling $D$ is $\mathbb{P}(D) = \mathbb{P}_{\mathbf{x}_1}(1) \mathbb{P}_{\mathbf{x}_2}(1) \\ \cdots \mathbb{P}_{\mathbf{x}_n}(1)\mathbb{P}_{\mathbf{x}_{n+1}}(0)\cdots\mathbb{P}_{\mathbf{x}_N}(0)$, where $\mathbb{P}_{\mathbf{x}_i}(1)$ is probability of drawing $\mathbf{x}_i$ into the dataset and $\mathbb{P}_{\mathbf{x}_i}(0)$ is the probability of not.
+That is if $D = \{\mathbf{x}_1,\mathbf{x}_2,\cdots,\mathbf{x}_n\}$ then the probability of sampling $D$ is $\mathbb{P}(D) = \mathbb{P}_{\mathbf{x}_1}(1) \mathbb{P}_{\mathbf{x}_2}(1) \cdots \\ \mathbb{P}_{\mathbf{x}_n}(1)\mathbb{P}_{\mathbf{x}_{n+1}}(0)\cdots\mathbb{P}_{\mathbf{x}_N}(0)$, where $\mathbb{P}_{\mathbf{x}_i}(1)$ is probability of drawing $\mathbf{x}_i$ into the dataset and $\mathbb{P}_{\mathbf{x}_i}(0)$ is the probability of not.